t-sdn/millhouse/README.md

 You can browse GitLab on http://localhost:10080 and Jenkins CI on http://localhost:18888.
 GitLab's default root password is "5iveL!fe".
 You should change this at the first login.

+### Project setup

+When you create a project on GitLab, You should create Jenkins job for Continuous Integration.
+I installed _GitLab Plugin_ on Jenkins that makes GitLab think Jenkins as GitLab CI.

+1. Create own project on GitLab.
+2. Create Job on Jenkins.
+3. Go to your project settings on GitLab project.
+4. Click _Service_ tab on left side.
+5. Click the _GitLab CI_.
+6. Click on _active_, Set random token, Set project url as Jenkins give (Project url is shown at _Build Triggers_ on Jenkins job configure).